 #2 – Telephone & Internet Expenses

-In today’s time, no business can survive without the communication channel and the most important cost to run any business is the expenses of telephone and internet service.
-This is another basic and most common cost available in every business’s profit & loss.
-To increase its revenue every business needs to expand, grow, communicate with its customers, vendors, look after the policies of their competitors and all of this is possible only when there is good communication channels available in the business.
+In today’s time, no business can survive without the communication channel, and the most significant cost to run any business is the expenses of telephone and internet service.
+It is another basic and most common cost available in every business’s profit & loss.
+For increasing the revenue, every business needs to expand, grow, communicate with its customers, vendors, look after the policies of their competitors, and all of this is possible only when there are good communication channels available in the business.

 #3 – Travelling & Conveyance

 Travelling & conveyance is another common cost that is generally found in every profit and loss account.
-It is the costs that are incurred of the traveling of the employees, directors or anyone for the business meetings, growth, communication from office premises to the place where such an event has to take place.
-Conveyance is basically the local traveling to a meeting, client whereas traveling can be considered as out of station events visits.
+It is the costs that are incurred of the traveling of the employees, directors, or anyone for the business meetings, growth, communication from office premises to the place where such an event has to take place.
+Conveyance is the local traveling to a meeting, client, whereas traveling can be considered as out of station events visits.